-1. A hot, dense gas or hot solid object produces a continuous spectrum with no dark spectral lines the spectrum been absorbed.

-2. A hot, diffuse gas produces bright spectral lines (emission lines)

-3. A cool, diffuse gas in front of a source of a continuous spectrum produces dark spectral lines (absorption lines) in the continuous spectrum.
+- 1. A hot, dense gas or hot solid object produces a continuous spectrum with no dark spectral lines - 2.
+A hot, diffuse gas produces bright spectral lines (emission lines) - 3.
+A cool, diffuse gas in front of a source of a continuous spectrum produces dark spectral lines (absorption lines) in the continuous spectrum.